 Pension plans in India have primarily two phases – accumulation phase and vesting phase.
 In the accumulation phase, the investor will pay annual premiums until he or she reaches the retirement age.
 Once the investor reaches the retirement age, the vesting phase begins.
 During the vesting phase, the retiree will be slowly distributed his retirement corpus as annuities.
-These annuities will be paid to the investor until his death or the death of the nominee.2) You cannot withdraw your entire retirement corpus at a go when you retire
+These annuities will be paid to the investor until his death or the death of the nominee.

 When you retire, you are not allowed to withdraw the entire accumulated retirement corpus.
 Only one third of the accumulated corpus can be withdrawn while the rest has to be taken as annuity.
 Annuities are nothing but monthly pay outs.
 Thus, if for some reason like medical illness or for a child’s marriage you need the entire sum it may not be possible.

 The contributions made to a pension plan are exempt under section 80CCC upto a maximum ceiling of 1 lakh.
 However, the withdrawals are not tax free.
 This aspect is often criticized by many pension plan holder as many of them never realized this when they first brought their pension plan.
-Only one third of the corpus that is distributed by the pension plan to the retiree soon after reaching the retirement age is tax free, while the rest that is distributed in form of annuities is taxable at whatever tax rate that would exist at the time of retirement.4) Pension plans only guarantee positive returns
+Only one third of the corpus that is distributed by the pension plan to the retiree soon after reaching the retirement age is tax free, while the rest that is distributed in form of annuities is taxable at whatever tax rate that would exist at the time of retirement.

 Pension plans sponsored by a mutual fund which are government approved provide a balanced investment approach.
 They typically invest in both equity and debt in proportion of 40:60.

 Apart from these pension plans sponsored by mutual funds and insurers there is third option which is the National Pension Scheme.
 The National Pension Scheme can invest in either of these three fund options:

 100% debt other than government securities